vit-ganich/listen-directory-notify-telegram/README.md

 # ListenDir
 Simple program, which listens the specified directories and sends notifications when a new file was created.
-Notifications are being sent using the Telegram API via TLSharp library.
+Notifications are being sent using the Telegram API via TLSharp library - https://github.com/sochix/TLSharp.
+(Copyright (c) 2015 Ilya Pirozhenko http://www.sochix.ru/)

 ## Quick Telegram API Configuration
 Telegram API isn't that easy to start.
 You need to do some configuration first.